Student opportunities

 Conference trips

 We normally take a group of Niagara University students to the Mathematical Association of America Seaway Section Meeting every semester.
 These conferences are held at various institutions in Upstate New York and Ontario.
 For example, in Fall 2019 we took seven students to Ithaca College and in Fall 2022 we took seven students to Siena College.
-(The conferences in between were not held in person because of Covid.)
 Our Fall 2019 trip was featured in this story on the Niagara University website.

 These conferences provide an opportunity to hear about some of the mathematics that students and faculty at other institutions have been doing and to make connections with math-inclined people from other institutions.
 For students who have done research, they are also an opportunity to present this work.
 If you are interested in attending one of these conferences, let me know so that I can be in touch when we are planning the next trip.